wmlele/devise-otp/README.md

 Devise OTP implements two-factors authentication for Devise, using an rfc6238 compatible Time-Based One-Time Password Algorithm.
 It uses the [rotp library](https://github.com/mdp/rotp) for generation and verification of codes.

+**If you are upgrading from version 0.1.x, you will need to regenerate your views.**

 It currently has the following features:

 * Url based provisioning of token devices, compatible with **Google Authenticator**.
+* Browsers can be set as 'trusted' for a limited time.
+During that time no OTP challenge is asked again when logging from that browser (but normal login will).
 * Two factors authentication can be **optional** at user discretion, **recommended** (it nags the user on every sign-in) or **mandatory** (users must enroll OTP after signing-in next time, before they can navigate the site).
 The settings is global, or per-user. ( **incomplete**, see below)
 * Optionally, users can obtain a list of HOTP recovery tokens to be used for emergency log-in in case the token device is lost or unavailable.